metafates/schema/README.md

 	"github.com/metafates/schema/validate/wrap"
 )

-// Lets assume we have a request which accepts an user type User struct {
+// Let's assume we have a request which accepts an user type User struct {
-	// User name is required and must no be empty
+	// User name is required and must not be empty
 	Name required.NonEmpty[string] `json:"name"`

 	// Birth date is optional, which means it could be null.
-	// However, if passed, it must be a valid [time.Time] with any value Birth optional.Any[time.Time] `json:"birth"`
+	// However, if passed, it must be an any valid [time.Time] Birth optional.Any[time.Time] `json:"birth"`

 	// Same for email.
 It is optional, therefore it could be null.
-	// But, if passed, not only it must be a valid string but also a valid email string Email optional.Email[string] `json:"email"`
+	// But, if passed, not only it must be a valid string, but also a valid RFC 5322 email string Email optional.Email[string] `json:"email"`

 	// Bio is just a regular string.
 It may be empty, may be not.
+	// No further logic is attached to it.
 	Bio string `json:"bio"`
 }